ArmanHussainDS/CapstoneProjectFIS/README.md

 ### Executive Summary

+Thorough analysis using the best performing classification model had shown that the bank would lose potentially £253,000 for failing to identify the customers that would not take the loan, but in fact did.

+The reasoning behind the selection of each chosen model, are given in the notebook.

 Decision Trees after performing Hyperparameter Optimisations turned out to give an accuracy level of 99.912%.
 This result caused further investigative measures to check for data leakage and overfitting and was accounted for during cross validation and fitting to a validation dataset.

 Before undertaking this project I had often thought that level of Education would not be a strongly indicative predictor whether a person would be offered and subsequently accepting a loan.
 However, the findings seemed to prove otherwise when modelling feature importance.